endgameinc/varna/README.md

 You can find more information to install on how to install Varna in the [install.md](install.md).

-All of the rules can be found in the `rules` bucket and should be fairly understandable.
+All of the rules can be found in the `rules` folder and should be fairly understandable.

 Features: